 Art of the Table

-Art of the Table is a neighborhood restaurant located in Wallingford.
-It’s a cozy little place, offering innovative, seasonal, locally-sourced food, all made entirely from scratch.
-If you’re lucky enough to get a seat at the 5-seat Chef’s Table overlooking the kitchen, you’ll be treated to a culinary show as the chef creates the stunning plates of food.
+Art of the Table has recently moved to a new, much larger space just on the fringe of downtown Seattle.
+What was once a cozy little place has now blossomed into a modern, light-filled and vibrant restaurant.
+They are still, of course, cooking innovative, seasonal, locally-sourced food, all made entirely from scratch.
+If you’re lucky enough to get a seat at the Chef’s Table overlooking the kitchen, you’ll be treated to a culinary show as the chef creates the stunning plates of food.
 The tasting menu is the way to go here.
 Every plate is more spectacular than the last.
 And it’s not just mouthwatering to look at, it’s also incredibly good food.
+You know they’ve poured their soul into that menu.
+And it’s a meal you won’t soon forget.
+I personally think it’s one of the best places to eat in Seattle, and particularly well suited for a special occasion.

 While the Seattle location is one of two RN74 Restaurants in the U.S., along with a dozen or so others by chef Michael Mina, it’s no where near a chain restaurant.
 Serving upscale French fare with a Northwest flair, RN74 beats out most of the competition in Seattle because of the consistently delicious food, the impeccable service and the trendy atmosphere.
 They even have a fantastic happy hour.
 The bar is always packed because the cocktails are superior.
 Where else can you get Maine Lobster Pot Pie and a big plate of Tempura Maitake Mushrooms?
 If you’re up for it, the tasting menu is awesome and it comes in two sizes.